Managing User Accounts

 Note

-If a System role of Super User is selected, only an Organization role of Organization Administrator may be selected from the Organization Role dropdown menu.
+If you selected a System role of Super User, only an Organization role of Organization Administrator will be available in the Organization Role dropdown.

-• Groups: Select one or more user groups to which to add the user, if desired.
+• Groups: (Optional) Select one or more user groups to which to add the user.
 User groups allow multiple users to be assigned to Workflow Cases and Tasks together.

-• Locked: This checkbox should remain cleared.
-When editing an existing user account that has been locked by ThreatConnect, clearing this checkbox will unlock the account.
+• Locked: (Optional) Leave this checkbox cleared.
+When editing an existing user account that has been locked by ThreatConnect, you can clear this checkbox to unlock the account.

-• Disabled: This checkbox should remain cleared.
-When editing a user, it can be selected to disable the user account, which is typically done when a user no longer requires ThreatConnect access and the Administrator wishes to retain log integrity.
+• Disabled: (Optional) Leave this checkbox cleared.
+When editing an existing user, you can select this checkbox to disable the user account, which is typically done when a user no longer requires ThreatConnect access and the Administrator wishes to retain log integrity.

-• Password Reset Required: Select this checkbox to force the user to change their account password the next time they log into ThreatConnect.
+• Password Reset Required: (Optional) Select this checkbox to require the user to change their account password the next time they log into ThreatConnect.
 This checkbox is selected by default upon account creation, and it is cleared once the password has been changed.

 Note